eeeds/MLOps-Camp/6-Best-Practices/README.md

 Then, work on the `model_test.py` file again.
 ## 6.2 Integration tests with docker-compose

+-   Following the video
+-   Using `Deepdiff` to compare the results of the model with the results of the test.
+-   Install it with `pip install deepdiff`

 ## 6.3 Testing cloud services with LocalStack